aadles/C23-PS457/README.md

 ## Contributing

 Contributions to the TasteMatch app are welcome!
 If you find any issues or have suggestions for improvements, please feel free to create a pull request or submit an issue on the GitHub repository.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software as you see fit.